msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 # aws elasticbeanstalk create-application --application-name [APPLICATION_NAME] --description "[DESCRIPTION]"
 aws elasticbeanstalk create-application --application-name my-first-application --description "My first EB Application"
 ```

-More options for the `create-application` command can be found [here](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application.html)

 ### Show Existing
 Existing applications and information about them can be shown by using the `describe-applications` command.